 Country of origin

-Grown in Egypt.
+Grown in the Netherlands.

 Take a strong, sulphurous tear-jerker of an onion, apply some steady heat, and you’ll end up with something sweet and tender.
 There are two BBQ methods: the first is to simply cook them in a heavy-based frying pan, off to one side from the direct heat.
 Peel and slice the onions and add to the pan with a good glug of oil and a generous pinch of salt.
 Let them cook away, stirring often, until you have a soft, tangled mass.
 You want them golden but not burnt.
 If they look like catching at any point, add a dash of water.